 - 1989: The Nietlisbach family acquires the antiquarian bookshop "Zum guten Buch"

-- 1997: Conversion.
+- 1997: Total renovation.
 The fondue parlour becomes the Swiss Chuchi restaurant with Swiss specialities.
 Heinz Blum brings the history of the Zurich old town to all of the 52 hotel rooms and paints the atmospheric Adler courtyard, an imaginary Zurich inner courtyard, on the inner walls over several floors

-- 1998: Membership of "Hotels with a Bookmark".
-Heidi, the hotel cow, moves to the balcony on the 1st floor and becomes a well-loved photo subject.
+- 1998: Heidi, the hotel cow, moves to the balcony on the 1st floor and becomes a well-loved photo subject.

 - 2002: Book publication "Zurich viewed from the Adler" - Documentation of 6 old-town walks, illustrated with photos of the murals of Heinz Blum